davidmalcolm/texi2rst/output/extracting-the-function-pointer-from-a-bound-pointer-to-member-function.rst

-In C++, pointer to member functions (PMFs) are implemented using a wide pointer of sorts to handle all the possible call mechanisms; the PMF needs to store information about how to adjust the this pointer, and if the function pointed to is virtual, where to find the vtable, and where in the vtable to look for the member function.
+In C++, pointer to member functions (PMFs) are implemented using a wide pointer of sorts to handle all the possible call mechanisms; the PMF needs to store information about how to adjust the :samp:`this` pointer, and if the function pointed to is virtual, where to find the vtable, and where in the vtable to look for the member function.
 If you are using PMFs in an inner loop, you should really reconsider that decision.
 If